 An ecommerce auto parts site is always competing.
 Keeping your store’s marketing efforts fresh and updating content is imperative in this highly competitive arena.
-Since it’s the beginning of the year, this is a great time to tune up your marketing plan and try something new.

 A Baker’s Dozen of Parts Marketing Ideas

 Produce an installation video.
 Sharing know-how and offering some live-action tips can go a long way with bringing in new customers.
 YouTube is one of the largest drivers of auto parts and accessories online, so filming an installation is a great opportunity to grow sales (or help your retailers grow sales, if you’re a manufacturer).

 Sponsor a build.
 Contributing parts and/or funds to a project vehicle is an way easy to gain exposure on social media.
 Sponsoring a build puts your business’s name in front of other enthusiasts online, at a car show, and in newspaper and blog write-ups.
 You might even use the finished car as a focal point at your SEMA booth.

 Hold your own car show.
 Car shows are the place where car people gather.
 While this can be a big undertaking, the payoff is exposure.
 Car shows connect with local enthusiasts, and the ‘buzz’ they generate can create interest on social media as well as the local news channels.
 The fact that you have a car show can be used to build links to your website too.

 Pro Tip: Find a cosponsor for your car show – like another automotive company in your area or a local charity – to reduce your workload and increase your odds of success.

 Dyno test performance products, and promote the results.
 Whether you sell performance parts or manufacturer them, there’s no substitute for dyno testing.
 Performance enthusiasts want details about power and torque, even if they’re not actively in the market.
 Dyno test results generate interest on social media, links from forums, and more.
 The dyno testing process also makes for some great video.